 He joined the team as the third pick in the 2017 draft from NTT East Japan.
 "My best memory is the training camp in my first year.
 The day before, I put on the uniform and looked in the mirror...
 My blood really boiled," he said, recalling this vivid memory.
 In 2019, his second year as a professional, he was appointed captain.
 He blossomed with his gutsy play.

-In 2009, he mainly played as the leadoff hitter, contributing to the team's first championship in 25 years.
-On September 30, 2010, in a game against Lotte (Kyocera Dome), he successfully executed a "walk-off safety bunt."
-This saved the team from a precarious situation where a draw or worse would have meant missing out on the championship, leading to the team's second consecutive league championship.
-A home-grown player from Osaka, he was also very popular with the fans.
+In 2021, he primarily played as the leadoff hitter, contributing to the team's first championship in 25 years.
+On September 30, 2022, in a game against Lotte (at Kyocera Dome), he successfully executed a "walk-off safety bunt," saving the team from a critical situation where a tie or loss would have meant losing the championship and leading to their second consecutive league title.
+A homegrown player from his hometown of Osaka, he was also very popular with the fans.

 This season, he returned number 1.
 He did not revive at number 65 and only played in 23 games.
 "I have nothing but gratitude for GM Fukura, who has been indebted to me since my time as a coach Orix Buffaloes.
 From now on, he plans to leave the baseball world once and start a second life.
 The leadoff man who supported the golden age ended the thick and short story.

-◆Fukuda Shuhei (Fukuda Shuhei) Born August 8, 1992 in Osaka Prefecture.
-33 years old.
-After graduating from Koryo High School, Meiji University, and NTT East Japan, he joined Orix Buffaloes as the third pick in the 2017 draft.
-In 2019, while serving as captain, he stolen base a career-high 30 bases.
+◆Shuhei Fukuda: Born August 8, 1992, in Osaka Prefecture.
+Age 33.
+After graduating from Koryo High School, Meiji University, and playing for NTT East Japan, he joined Orix Buffaloes in 2017 as the third overall pick in the draft.
+In 2019, when he served as captain, he recorded a career-high 30 stolen base.
 In 2022, his second year after switching from infield to outfield, he won the Golden Glove Award.
-His career stats are a batting average of .254, 5 Home Run, 143 RBI, and 90 stolen base in 677 games.
-He is 167 cm tall and weighs 65 kg.
-He throws right and bats left.
+His career statistics include 677 games played, a batting average of .254, 5 Home Run, 143 RBI, and 90 stolen base.
+167 cm, 65 kg.
+Right-handed pitcher, left-handed batter.
 Married.